Make sure you have booked off enough time

 After seeing the doctor

 Your doctor will give your any relevant prescriptions and instructions.
-You will then be directed to the reception area to make your follow-up appointment (if necessary) and pay any fees.
+You will then be directed to the checkout area to make your follow-up appointment (if necessary) and pay any fees.

-We will endeavor to make your visit to GEM Clinic as safe, effective and worthwhile as possible.
+We will endeavor to make your visit to GEM Clinic as safe, effective and pleasant as possible.

 Unite Interactive